First Congregational Church

 A parliamentarian shall be appointed by the Church Council each year at its

 first meeting.
 The parliamentarian shall insure adherence to Robert’s Rules of

 A Stewardship Program director will be appointed by the Church Council each year at its first meeting.
 The director shall direct and arrange for stewardship solicitation in support of budget goals; this may include a canvass of time and talent.
 In organizing the canvasses, methods and recommendations of the proper agency of the UCC, and of the appropriate conference should receive full consideration.

 If teams of canvassers are used, their organization, instruction and training shall be the director’s responsibility.
 The results of the campaign shall be tabulated and reported to the necessary boards, committees and congregation.
 The distribution of pledge envelopes to contributors shall be the responsibility of the director in cooperation with the financial secretary.
 If requested, the Church Council shall provide assistance to the director.

 The director shall contact new members to solicit monetary contributions for budgetary support and benevolence.
-The Board of Mission and Action shall provide assistance to the director.
+The Board of Ministry and Mission shall provide assistance to the director.